-- 1. retains capital improved value (CIV) as its valuation base; - 2. provides a municipal charge that approaches 10 percent of rate revenue plus the municipal charge to ensure an equitable contribution towards the unavoidable fixed costs of Strathbogie Shire Council; - considers future increases in tree and waste management charges based on EPA, regulatory and safety requirements and the need to sustain the Council's long term waste operations strategy; - 4. in 2018/19, adopts an 1.9 percent capped average rate increase for general rates (excluding supplementaries) and municipal charges and a 3.0 percent increase in waste collection charges including funding the cost of disposal of domestic waste, recycling collection and the tree management levy; - pursues recurrent grant funding and strategic capital funding aligned with Council Plan objectives, including benchmarking of results with other Councils; and - 6. undertakes detailed analysis on the level of existing fees and charges and investigates new revenue sources and report recommendations to Council.
+- retains capital improved value (CIV) as its valuation base; - 2. provides a municipal charge of \$133 for 2019/20 to ensure an equitable contribution towards the unavoidable fixed costs of Strathbogie Shire Council; - considers future increases in tree and waste management charges based on EPA, regulatory and safety requirements, to cope with challenges in recycling markets and the need to sustain the Council's long term waste operations strategy; - 4. in 2019/20, adopts an percent capped average rate increase of 2.25% for general rates (excluding supplementaries) and a 4.1 percent increase in waste collection charges including funding the cost of disposal of domestic waste, recycling collection and the tree management levy; - pursues recurrent grant funding and strategic capital funding aligned with Council Plan objectives, including benchmarking of results with other Councils; and - undertakes detailed analysis on the level of existing fees and charges and investigates new revenue sources and report recommendations to Council.